 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 People with AML may experience the following symptoms or signs.
 Sometimes, people with AML do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.

 - Frequent infections or infections that do not go away

 - Skin nodules

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of care and treatment.
+If cancer is diagnosed, relieving symptoms remains an important part of care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

 The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
 Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.